Acid Stain can only ship via UPS GROUND. Please Do Not select any Air shipping when ordering this stain.

 - Acid stain should be left on the concrete surface 2-4 hours before either applying another coat, or rinsing.

 - Apply second and third coats (if desired) right over the existing coat to deepen the color and patina.

 - Rinse well with clean water, and then neutralize.
 Improper neutralization and cleaning will result in poor sealer bonding.

-- To neutralize, use alkaline soap if available.
-Otherwise neutralize with 2 cups of household ammonia or bleach mixed with 5 gallons of water, and a few squirts of dish soap.
+- To Neutralize: Use EZ-Clean (sold here).
+(You may also neutralize with 2 cups of household ammonia or bleach mixed with 5 gallons of water, and a few squirts of dish soap).
 Scrub the concrete using this mixture, using a broom/scrub brush, and mop.

 - Clean up the residue with a wet vacuum, mop or sponge.
 Thoroughly rinse concrete when done, and allow to dry 1 to 2 days before sealing.
 Concrete Sealers sold here (For outdoors, most will want to use an Acrylic Solvent Based Sealer such as SuperSeal.
 For indoors, a polyurethane coating such as DK-400).